cwarden/tmb/README.md

 # tmb

-A tool to identify backups to purge.
+A tool to identify backups to purge when you have Too Many Backups.

 ## Using

+Suppose you're making backups into timestamped directories using `rsync` or `btrfs subvolume snapshot`, for example.
+Then you realize that you have Too Many Backups, and you decide that you want to keep the last seven daily backups, the last four weekly backups, and a year of monthly backups.

+`tmb` will tell you which backups to delete.

 ```
 $ ls /path/to/backups